 The World does not stay still.
 Even though the Covid pandemic has made a good attempt at slowing it down, everything is still evolving.
 The user's preferences are changing; visitors are craving for more sophisticated solutions; competition is getting tougher.
 The World did not stop still.
 So nice try, pandemic.
 Like it or not, but the show must go on.

 Though there are still some consequences to face, sadly, it should be noted that competition next year will be stronger than ever.
-Therefore, everyone - international web companies, local web design firms, eager startups, and just standalone artists - need a good web design portfolio.
+Therefore, everyone - international web company, local web design firm, eager startups, and just standalone artists - need a good web design portfolio.

 Still, doubt that?
 Consider these good reasons why it is vital to invest in a web design portfolio and take it to the next level.

 - It establishes you as a brand.
 Therefore, it is here where you need to put on the best front possible.

 - It is a platform to introduce yourself to the World and show everyone who you are.
 It is here where you should expose your personality, character, and charisma.